-43 Repealed by the Youth, Sport and Recreation Repeal Act 1984.
+49 Repealed by the Youth, Sport and Recreation Repeal Act 1984.

+50 The Corruption and Crime Commission Act 2003 Sch.
+3 was renumbered as Sch.
+4 by the Corruption and Crime Commission Amendment and Repeal Act 2003 s.
+35(12) and the reference to it in s.
+62 was amended by the Corruption and Crime Commission Amendment and Repeal Act 2003 s.
+35(13).

-44 Marginal notes in the Constitution Acts Amendment Act 1899 referring to the legislation from which provisions were derived have been omitted from this compilation.
+51 Marginal notes in the Constitution Acts Amendment Act 1899 referring to the legislation from which provisions were derived have been omitted from this reprint.

+52 The amendments in the Sentencing Legislation Amendment and Repeal Act 1999 s.
+26 are not included because it was repealed before it came into operation by the Sentencing Legislation Amendment and Repeal Act 2003 s.
+31.

-45 The Motor Vehicle Dealers Amendment Act 2003 s.
+53 The Motor Vehicle Dealers Amendment Act 2003 s.
 25 and 26 read as follows:

 “